haneenalaa465/Machine-Learning-Project/README.md

 # Project Overview

+This project was completed as part of the Machine Learning course at Zewail University in Spring 2024.
 This project aims to perform activity recognition using the MHEALTH dataset.
 The dataset is analyzed and classified using various machine learning models, including k-Nearest Neighbors (KNN), Support Vector Machine (SVM), Neural Networks, and Logistic Regression.
 The primary objective is to identify the best-performing model based on evaluation metrics such as accuracy, precision, recall, and F1-score.

 # Table of Contents